sukun1045/video-physics-sound-diffusion/README.md

 ### Training and Inference for Sound Physics and Residual Prediction
 - Check the [sound_residual.yaml](https://github.com/sukun1045/video-physics-sound-diffusion/blob/main/video-physics-sound-diffusion/configs/sound_residual.yaml) and change the data root or other settings if needed.
 - Under the `video-physics-sound-diffusion` directory, run `CUDA_VISIBLE_DEVICES=0 python tools/sound_residual_train.py --configs configs/sound_residual.yaml`
-- Once done with training, change the `resume_path` in `sound_residual.yaml` to be your model path and you can run `CUDA_VISIBLE_DEVICES=0 python tools/sound_residual_infer.py --configs confings/sound_residual.yaml` to save both physics and predicted residual parameters as pickle file.
+- Once done with training, change the `resume_path` in `sound_residual.yaml` to be your model path or use the pre-trained model [here](video-physics-sound-diffusion/logs/sound_residual/sound_residual) and you can run `CUDA_VISIBLE_DEVICES=0 python tools/sound_residual_infer.py --cfg configs/sound_residual.yaml` to save both physics and predicted residual parameters as pickle file.
 - Predicted physics and residual parameters are available in [Google Drive](https://drive.google.com/drive/folders/1nsT79lghHkQqr9KvEyAHUbQDwsur5kbi?usp=sharing).
 - [ ] TODO: Add a jupyter notebook to demonstrate how to reconstruct the sound.